-Additionally, the unit has made changes to the curriculum as part of the university's Quality Enhancement Plan.
+Clarifications through the use of a rubric regarding business ratios led to an increase in the Spring 2020 semester with actual percentages increasing above 90%.
+Previously, the unit has made changes to the curriculum as part of the university's Quality Enhancement Plan.
 These changes include the additional requirement of a new class in the curriculum which will allow for a full six credit hour capstone experience.
+As more students move through the enhanced curriculum, further improvement may occur in the results.